Apixaban: Bleeding

+Bleeding is a known side effect of apixaban.
+The likelihood of bleeding increases when it is combined with other medications that affect blood clotting, such as anticoagulants, aspirin, antiplatelet medications, selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and nonsteroidal anti-inflammatory drugs (NSAIDs).
+Large clinical trials, including the ARISTOTLE trial, have shown that these combinations can modestly raise the risk of major bleeding.
+In clinical practice, healthcare providers carefully assess each patient's individual risk to ensure apixaban is used safely and effectively.

 Andexanet alfa is a US Food and Drug Administration (FDA) approved antidote for apixaban in people with uncontrolled and life-threatening bleeding events.

 Spinal puncture

 Following spinal anesthesia or puncture, people who are being treated with anti-thrombotic agents are at higher risk for developing a hematoma, which causes long-term or permanent paralysis.
 The risk of this may be increased by using epidural or intrathecal catheters after a surgical operation or from the concurrent use of medicinal agents that affect hemostasis.

 Mechanism of action

 Apixaban is a highly selective, orally bioavailable, and reversible direct inhibitor of free and clot-bound factor Xa.
 Factor Xa catalyzes the conversion of prothrombin to thrombin, the final enzyme in the coagulation cascade that is responsible for fibrin clot formation.
 Apixaban has no direct effect on platelet aggregation, but by inhibiting factor Xa, it indirectly decreases clot formation induced by thrombin.

 History

 Apixaban was approved for medical use in the European Union in May 2011.

-A new drug application (NDA) for the approval of apixaban was submitted to the U.S. Food and Drug Administration (FDA) by Bristol-Myers Squibb (BMS) and Pfizer jointly after conclusion of the ARISTOTLE clinical trial in 2011.
-Apixaban was approved for the prevention of stroke in people with atrial fibrillation on 28 December 2012.
-On 13 March 2014, it was approved for the additional indication of preventing deep vein thrombosis and pulmonary embolism in people who have recently undergone knee or hip replacement.
-On 21 August 2014, the FDA approved apixaban for the additional indication of the treatment of recurring deep vein thrombosis and pulmonary embolism.
+A new drug application (NDA) for the approval of apixaban was submitted to the US Food and Drug Administration (FDA) by Bristol-Myers Squibb (BMS) and Pfizer jointly after the conclusion of the ARISTOTLE clinical trial in 2011.
+Apixaban was approved for the prevention of stroke in people with atrial fibrillation in December 2012.
+In March 2014, it was approved for the additional indication of preventing deep vein thrombosis and pulmonary embolism in people who have recently undergone knee or hip replacement.
+In August 2014, the FDA approved apixaban for the additional indication of the treatment of recurring deep vein thrombosis and pulmonary embolism.
 During its development the drug was known as BMS-562247-01.
-By late 2019, sales of the product by BMS accounted for thirty-percent of their quarterly revenue.
+By late 2019, sales of the product by BMS accounted for thirty percent of their quarterly revenue.